gangaprasadarge/DataAnalystProject_PBI_SQL_SalesAnalysis/README.md

 4. **Visualization:**
    Charts such as line graphs, pie charts, bar charts, and KPI cards were used for intuitive and interactive analysis.

-5. **Automation:**
-   Scheduled refreshes were enabled in Power BI Service to keep the dashboard updated with real-time data.

 ---